 neonatology attendings to assist with our littlest patients when needed.

-Residents will train with our core faculty, including Pediatric Emergency
+Residents train with our core faculty, including Pediatric Emergency Medicine

-Medicine and Pediatric Intensive Care boarded attending physicians.
-Residents
+and Pediatric Intensive Care boarded attending physicians.
+Residents rotate

-will rotate 6 weeks at the Pediatric ICU at Riverside University Health
+6 weeks at the Pediatric ICU at Riverside University Health Systems -

-Systems - Medical Center, working directly with pediatric ICU attendings
+Medical Center, working directly with pediatric ICU attendings to manage

 How much procedural experience can I expect?